A word on paczki and 12 spots to get your fix

 5637 Broad St., Greendale (414) 423-4620

-You can't get more authentic than the pączki from the Old World Polish Deli.
-They come in flavors including plum, raspberry, strawberry and old school poppy seed for $1.25 each.
-For larger orders, calling to pre-order is highly recommended.
+You can't get more traditional than the pączki from the Old World Polish Deli.
+They come in flavors including plum, raspberry and rosehip for $1.25 each.
+Pre-ordering is highly recommended.

 6941 S. 68th St., Franklin